luickk/MinimalRoboticsPlatform/README.md

 There is an app allocation available in user space so that a considered decision can be made and an allocator still be used if the app is not important.

+### Allocation Projection

+// todo => alloc projection
+Since there are no allocations at actual runtime (after the kernel init), a projection of the required (allocated) memory can be made, including spare reserves.
+That would not only give indications for Ram compatibility, but would allow for predictions about the risk for running out of memory in case of black swan events.

 ## Kernel wise features

 ### Topics